 Members of the Senate and of the House of Representatives are known respectively as senators and representatives.
 Each Member of Congress is elected by receiving the greatest number of votes in the general election.
-Senators are elected for a period of six years, while representatives are elected for a period of two years.
-Furthermore, senators and representatives must meet the following minimum requirements:
+Senators are

 United States Senator

 - At least 30 years of age

 - United States citizen for at least 9 years

 - Must inhabit the state for which he or she is chosen

 - Term off office 6 years